grumpyjames/birding-almanac/features/a-200-bird-year/part-38-staines-wagtails.md

 to them for having read the bird book.

 We exit the moor under the bypass and cross some sort of canal.
-Looking along it, there's a well concealed Buzzard in the trees off to its right.
+Looking along it, there's a well-concealed Buzzard in the trees off to its right.
 Definitely a Buzzard, and not the Osprey again, we make sure.
 From here a delightful but dank path along another river (the Wraysbury?), a brief tour through a retail park (we decide against a